erickb336/erickb336/README.md

 - 🤝 Volunteer Software Developer at [Seattle Digital Commons (SDC)](https://digseattle.org/about/).
 - 💎 As a side hobby, I operate the online storefront for our family business, [Alma & Jaime Jewelry](https://www.almajaimejewelry.com/).
 - 📚 Studied Computer Science at [Georgia Tech](https://www.cc.gatech.edu/)
-- ⚡ Fun fact: I like running and learning everything about to tech and personal health.
+- ⚡ Fun fact: I like running and learning everything about tech and personal health.

 Want to know more about me?
 [Check out my portfolio.](https://erickbenitez.com/)